site logo

 Comments on usage of element textarea

 Entry of text in the form element textrea may be done in two modes.
 First mode is programmer's mode, or typewriter like style, when user breakes each line by Enter key.
-Second mode is text processing like, when line breaks user lets make the system and Enter key is used only when new paragraph is desired.
+Second mode is text processing like, when line break is done by system and Enter key is used only for new paragraph.

-Though the same text entered in either mode distinguishes in count of "carriage return", later on displayed text e.g. in element <div> or <p> is reformated and looks the same.
-That is due to HTML rules, where char carriage return is substituted by space.
-When first mode input text format is to be preserved, then output text should be embedded in element <pre>.
+Though the same text entered in either mode, distinguishes in count of "carriage return", displayed text e.g. in element <div> or <p> looks the same.
+That is due to HTML rules, carriage return is substituted by space character and text is reformated.
+When the programmer's mode input text format is to be preserved, then output text should be embedded in <pre> element.

-Here is one code tip for element textarea, which is from time to time wrong published.
-First code example add opening and closing carriage return characters to original text.
-Multiple edit and save the some record extend more and more blank lines.
+Here is one code tip for element textarea, which is sometimes wrong published.
+First code example adds opening and closing characters of carriage return to original text.
+Multiple edit and save the same record extend more and more carriage return characters.

 <form >